Special Tenure Code Provision for Appointments Beginning After the Eighth Week of the Academic Year

 The request to have the year count or not count toward the probationary period must be made at the time of the initial appointment on the tenure track.

 The request to have the year count or not count should be made in writing to the department head, chair, or unit executive officer, as the case may be.
 The faculty member should be supplied with a copy of this policy and must complete and sign the attached Service Toward Completion of the Probationary Period and submit it to the unit executive officer for approval.
 The completed form must accompany the original appointment transaction.
-The transaction is initiated in the department, submitted for endorsement through appropriate administrative routing, and then forwarded to Academic Human Resources.
+The transaction is initiated in the department, submitted for endorsement through appropriate administrative routing, and then forwarded to Illinois Human Resources.